robmoffat/k9/docs/sprints/sprint_002.md

 ## GitHub Pages

 Once I commit my changes, everything is visible on Github.
 However, it's not as nice as GitHub pages would look, so the next job is to set that up.
+Github Pages essentially allows you to store your static HTML inside a Git repository, and use this as the source for serving up webpages.
+In essence, this means that you have *built HTML* checked into your project, on the gh-pages branch.

+Yes, this sounds really weird:  it seems to make no sense to check in anything but the *source* into Git, but nevertheless, this is the model they're going for here.
+It *would* make sense if we were hand-editing HTML, but really, who has time for that in this day and age?

+The answer appears to be Jekyll.
+From there, I can add Markdown files to my project, and then build them onto my gh-pages bran

 ## Re-pointing the URL